-Influenza ("the flu") is caused by a virus which influenza ("the flu") is caused by a virus which infects the nose, throat, and lungs.
-According to the US Genters for Disease Control and Prevention (CCC), the flu is more dangerous than the common cold for children.
-Unlike the common cold, the flu can cause server illness and like threatening complications in many people.
-Children under 5 who have the flu commonly need modical cause.
+Influenza ("the flu") is caused by a virus which infects the nose, throat, and langs.
+According to the US Centers for Disease Control and Prevention (CDC), the flu is more dangerous than the common cold for children.
+Unlike the common cold, the flu can cause severe illness and life threatening complications in many people.
+Children under 5 who have the flu commonly need medical care.
 Severe flu complications are most common in children younger than 2 years old.
 Flu season can begin as early as October and last as late as May.

-How can I tell if my child has a cold.or the flu?
+How can I tell if my child has a cold,or the flu?

-a cold, or the TU ?
-Most people with the fu feel tired and have fever, headache, drough, som thoat, runny or stuffy nose, and sore muscles.
-Some people, especially childem, may also have stomesch problems and diarhea.
-Because the fu and colds have similar symptoms, it can be difficuit to tell the difference between them based on symptoms alone.
-In general, the flu is worse than the common cold, and symptoms such as fever, body achee, extreme tiredness, and dy cough are more lowly to have a runny or stuffy nose.
-Colds generally do not result is resious health problems, such as pneumonia, bacterial infections, or hospitalizations.
+a cold, or the TILF

+Most people with the flu feel tired and have fever, headache, dry cough, sore throat, runny or stuffy nose, and sore muscles.
+Some people, especially children, may also have storach problems and diarrhea.
+Because the flu and colds have similar symptoms, it can be difficult to tell the difference between them based on symptoms alone, in general, the flu is worse than the common cold, and symptoms such as fever, body aches, extreme tiredness, and dry cough are more common and intense.
+People with colds are more likely to have a runny or stuffy nose.
+Colds generally do not result is serious health problems, such as pneumonia, bacterial infections, or hospitalizations.